How to Make Your Healthcare Marketing Mobile-Friendly (and Why You Must)

 It’s easy to focus so much attention on the online capabilities of smartphones that we overlook their other uses, such as SMS messages.

-People read new texts within an average of three minutes and tend to prefer them to phone calls when scheduling or changing appointments.
+People- especially from younger generations such as the Millennial and Gen X generations- tend to prefer text to phone calls when scheduling or changing appointments.
 Text has become a convenient way to communicate when we aren’t sure if the other person will be able to reply right away.
-It is also arguably the preferred way for younger generations to connect.

 Text messaging opens up a whole new world for healthcare marketers, too.
 With a little ingenuity, you get access to an entirely new communication channel; only your imagination limits their uses.
 For example, you can use texts to notify patients that their test results are available, remind them to pick up medications or respond to queries about hospital department waiting times.
 Doctors like Mel Viney, MD, are texting to communicate with patients recovering from opiate addictions.